Willyb15/3-9-morning-quiz/README.md

-#Application to practice jQuery Objects and Prototypes done in Class at Digital Crafts.
+#Application to practice jQuery Objects and Prototypes made in Class at Digital Crafts.
-###Create Protoype to convert some data into Objects
+###Created Protoype to convert data into Objects.
+###Created button, which onclick, randomly selects an one of these Objects and displays in HTML.